cscart/docs/en/user_guide/look_and_feel/layouts/blocks/variations.rst

    .. important::

-       If you'd like all variations of a product appear in the block, leave the **Limit** field empty.
+       If you'd like all variations of a product to appear in the block (regardless of how many variations the product has), set the value of the **Limit** field to *0* (zero).

    .. image:: img/variations_filling.png
        :align: center